mikuchi9/bpf-xgress-wireweight/README.md

-## bpf-xgress-wireweight — Ingress/Egress Bandwidth Profiler with Payload vs Protocol Breakdown
+## ebpf-xgress-wireweight — Ingress/Egress Bandwidth Profiler with Payload vs Protocol Breakdown

 A bandwidth analysis tool based on eBPF, designed to attach to the Linux Traffic Control (TC) layer.
 It provides real-time statistics on ingress and egress traffic for a selected interface, breaking down total bandwidth into **payload** and **protocol overhead** components.